szelingtan/tp/docs/UserGuide.md

 Adds a patient to the patient contact book.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [d/LAST_VISIT_DATE] [t/TAG]…​`

-* Edits the patient at the specified `INDEX`.
-  The index refers to the index number shown in the displayed patient list.
-  The index **must be a positive integer** 1, 2, 3, …​
 * `NAME` must be alphanumeric, can have spaces, and cannot be blank.
   * Note that you cannot add another patient with the same name as an existing patient in the patient contact book.
   * Any two names that are equivalent after ignoring case are considered the same name.